2017 Sisters Folk Festival Cancellation & Refund Information

-Please use this link to submit your request.
-If we do not hear from you by October 15, we will automatically issue you a donation acknowledgement for the full value of your pass purchase.
+If we haven’t received a request for a refund we will automatically issue you a donation receipt for the full value of your pass purchase.

 Cancelling this year’s Festival was a blow to our artists, our community and especially to you, our loyal patrons.
 We hope you will join us next year.
 The Sisters Folk Festival will be back – stronger and better than ever.

 We appreciate your outpouring of support, understanding and generosity more than we can ever express.

 Ann Richardson Brad Tisdel